 Of course this can be a cynical view of human relations.
-After all, there’s more going on than one upping each other.
+After all, there’s more going on than one-upping each other.
 And in most “healthy” relationships (personal and work-related) there’s a give and take, a flux in the power differential from moment to moment.

 But here’s the thing: we all make assumptions about what power is and how it works.
 And our assumptions about power can have a major impact on our lives and careers.

 “Typically we think of power as very elite, coupled to public prestige, to the individual ‘celebrity’ leader.
 Usually a charismatic male.

 We think of power as a zero sum game.
 A meritocracy.
 But this is treating power very narrowly, as a thing that only a few, mostly men, can possess or wield.”

 Mary invites us to think about power differently.
-To decouple it from public prestige, and to think about the collaborative and collective power of followers, not just of leaders.
+That we can decouple it from public prestige.
+And think about the collaborative and collective power of followers—not just of leaders.

-She says it’s the ability to be effective, to make a difference in the world, to make change.
-And the right to be taken seriously, together as much as individually.
+She suggests we think of power as the ability to be effective, to make a difference in the world, to make change.
+And as the right to be taken seriously, together as much as individually.

-Claiming Your Power
+Claim Your Power